shreyasdahale/LoRa-learns-less-forgets-less/README.md

   - **Competitive Performance:** Despite using fewer trainable parameters, LoRA maintained competitive performance on most GLUE tasks.
   - **Learning Efficiency:** The efficiency of parameter updates in LoRA supports the hypothesis that learning less (i.e., updating fewer parameters) can lead to less forgetting.

-For the results, please refer to the [Results Notebook](./results/Results_Notebook.ipynb).

 ### Prerequisites

 - Python 3.8+